snoe925/tclsrcbuild/README.md

 # tclsrcbuild
-building TCL tools on TravisCI for Linux and OS X
+Building TCL tools on TravisCI for Linux and OS X

+Try to build TCL and public source packages on TravisCI